ArcaneEngineer/ECS-tutorials/part4.md

 }
 ```

+...It just keeps folding the boolean result into itself until it's done.
+If at any stage it hits `false`, the result will stay `false` due to the use of `&&` (logical AND).

-OK, _that_ should work.
-Before we run the system's `update` function, we check whether it has the dependencies that its `update` function needs to do its work.
+So before we run the system's `update` function, we check whether it has the dependencies that its `update` function needs to do its work.
 This ensures that bullets don't, for example, try to shoot more bullets, acting as though they were a tank turret!

+But how do we know what these dependencies are, that we need to check against?

 #### System dependencies 3: Finding what they are, and specifying them for use